ReconNinja7/task1-networkscan/README.md

-# 🔍 Task 1 – Network Port Scanning | Cybersecurity Internship
+# 🔍 Task 1 – Network Port Scanning | Elevate Labs Cybersecurity Internship

 This project demonstrates basic network reconnaissance using **Nmap** and **Wireshark**, focusing on identifying open ports in a private network.
 It was completed as part of the Elevate Labs Cybersecurity Internship.